Political Parties of Canada

 Quebec‘s party system, as we discuss in the Quebec chapter, is largely based around the issue of separatism, and pits the pro-separation Parti Quebecois against the anti-separatist Quebec Liberal Party.
 Until the late 1970s, there was also a strong conservative party known as the Union Nationale.
 Today, Quebec conservatives who are disinterested in the separatist question vote for the libertarian-leaning Coalition Avenir Quebec, which sits in third place in the provincial legislature.

 The four provinces in Atlantic Canada (New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland) all have two-party systems under the Liberals and Conservatives.
-The NDP is generally in distant third, except in Nova Scotia, where they have surged mightily in recent years, electing Atlantic Canada’s first-ever NDP government in 2009.
+The NDP is generally in distant third, except in Nova Scotia, where they served a one-term government from 2009 to 2013.